In Our Last Episode …

-SO, it’s best to relocate a legacy tub drain further from the wall when making a former bathtub space into a shower.
+So, it’s best to relocate a legacy tub drain further from the wall when making a former bathtub space into a shower.
 If the bathroom is on a concrete slab, then this is very difficult to do because it requires jackhammering through thick concrete.

-But, if the bathroom is on a second floor, then relocating drains is easy-peasy:
+But if the bathroom is on a second floor, then relocating drains is easy-peasy:

-Cutting into plywood subfloors is both easy to do and pretty simple to repair with added framing and new plywood.
+Cutting into plywood subfloors is both simple to do and pretty simple to repair with added framing and new plywood.
 And this was a necessary step anyway since the homeowner decided to go with Kerdi waterproofing for the shower base.
 This required replacing the previously installed conventional shower drains with specially engineered drains that can be bonded to waterproof Kerdi fabric.

 The upside?
 An opportunity to place the new drains in the absolute ideal locations: